JustTemmie/steam-presence/README.md

 # Custom Game IDs

-if you wish to, you can create a file named "customGameIDs.json", this file will allow the script to properly display the game name for everything.
+if you wish to, you can create a file named "customGameIDs.json", this file will allow the script to properly display the game name for everything the script can't find on it's own.

 you need to create a game thru discord's dashboard https://discord.com/developers/applications/ the only thing you need so set is the application name, everything else is irrelevant.